McQuarley, New Mexico run away from Air Force in 56-38 win (Sep 30, 2017) | FOX Sports

 But Lobos quarterback Lamar Jordan, who only completed four passes, had 146 yards and two scores, hitting Jay Griffin IV for a 75-yard score and Delane-Hart Johnson for a 49-yard TD.

+”We have to be very, very disciplined and we were not,” Air Force coach Troy Calhoun said. ”All three facets we got beat.
+Offensively, when you put the ball on the ground and have too many minus yardage plays, that makes it difficult and defensively if you aren’t gap sound, you have to be in the exact spot or you’re going to get exposed and we were exposed.”

-The game was delayed for an hour at the end of the first quarter because of lightning.
+The game was delayed for an hour at the end of the first quarter because of lightning, reducing the halftime to five minutes.

+The national anthem was played at the end of the first half and at least four of the New Mexico players knelt.

 THE TAKEAWAY: The second straight win for New Mexico helps the Lobos forget about its recent two-game skid that included a disappointing 30-28 home loss to rival New Mexico State.
 It also puts New Mexico within three wins of bowl eligibility for the third straight season.